-(a) The prospecting plan and reclamation plan comply with this chapter and ch.
+(a) The prospecting plan and reclamation plan are reasonably certain to result in reclamation of the prospecting site consistent with this chapter and ch.
 293, Stats., and the prospecting plan and reclamation plan are approved as part of the prospecting permit.